This festive salad is a colorful mix of peppery arugula, roasted sweet potatoes, crunchy apples, cranberries, and creamy balsamic dressing.

-I call this my “best” Thanksgiving salad because it’s made of universally-loved seasonal ingredients and because it complements the classic flavors of the holiday really well.
-If you don’t already serve salad on Thanksgiving, I hope this one inspires you to start a new tradition.
+This is my go-to Thanksgiving salad because it’s made of universally-loved seasonal ingredients that complement the classic flavors of the holiday (whether you’re going with a turkey-centric meal or a plant-based Thanksgiving).
+If you don’t already serve a green salad for the holiday, I hope this one inspires you to start a new tradition.

-- Arugula: Its pepperiness goes perfectly with sweet potatoes and apples.
-You can use baby spinach as a substitute.
+- Arugula: Its pepperiness goes perfectly with sweet potatoes and tart apple.
+But you can certainly use baby spinach or mixed greens as a substitute.

 - Dried Cranberries: Can be subbed with black raisins or dried currants.

-Roast the Sweet Potatoes: Start by cutting the potato into small cubes, and tossing them with oil, salt, and pepper.
+Cut the potato into small cubes, and toss them with oil, salt, and pepper.
 Roast in a preheated 425ºF oven until golden brown, about 25 minutes.

 Make-Ahead Tips

-To prep the salad in advance, you can roast and cool the sweet potatoes, and keep them in the fridge for up to 3 days.
-You can also make the dressing and keep it in the fridge for up to 1 week.
-Lastly, you can toast the almonds and keep them in an airtight container in the pantry.
-If bringing this salad to a potluck, you may combine all the salad ingredients and keep them at room temp for up to 1 hour.
-Do not dress the salad until you’re ready to serve it – otherwise, the arugula will wilt.
+To prep in advance, you can roast and cool the sweet potatoes, and keep them in the fridge for up to 3 days.
+You can make the dressing and keep it in the fridge for up to 1 week.
+You can also toast the almonds and keep them in an airtight container in the pantry.

 - Prep Time: 10 minutes